ozkary/ozkary.github.io/_posts/2003/2023-05-13-data-engineering-process-foundamentals-pipeline-orchestration.md

 In addition to the technical skill set requirements, there is an operational requirement that should be highly considered.
 Important aspects include automation and monitoring:

-- Automation allows us to streamline and automate repetitive tasks, ensures consistent execution of tasks and workflows, thus eliminating the human factor, and enables us to scale up or down your data workflows based on demand.
+- Automation allows us to streamline and automate repetitive tasks, ensures consistent execution of tasks and workflows, thus eliminating the human factor, and enables us to scale up or down the data workflows based on demand.

 - Monitoring plays a critical role in identifying issues, errors, or bottlenecks in data pipelines.
 We can also gather insights into the performance of the data pipelines.
 This information helps identify areas for improvement, optimize resource utilization, and enhance overall pipeline efficiency.